 As you can see on these promotional photos, the lightweight titanium body of the device features a tasteful blend of mirror-polished (the case itself, the bezel ring and chronograph push-pieces) and satin-finished parts (the center part of its long angled lugs).
-This interesting mix is elegantly accented with carbon fiber insert in the bezel, the dial and even the strap where the material is stitched to black rubber band for better comfort and durability.
+This interesting mix is elegantly accented with a carbon fiber insert in the bezel, the dial and even the strap where the material is stitched to a black rubber band for better comfort and durability.

-Although the oversized navy blue sub-dials with their sunburst pattern look a bit obvious on a watch that celebrates the 76th annual Bol d’Or Mirabaud regatta, an event which is held every year on the Lake Geneva, I must admit that the choice of color looks very organic here.
-The sub-dials not only provide the rugged-looking face of the timekeeper a bit more elegant look, but also make the device look more organic on a wrist of a man wearing a club blazer over a pair of blue jeans.
+Although the oversized navy blue sub-dials with their sunburst pattern look a bit obvious on a watch that celebrates the 76th annual Bol d’Or Mirabaud regatta, an event which is held every year on the Lake Geneva, I must admit that the choice of color looks organic here.
+The sub-dials not only provide the rugged-looking face of the timekeeper a bit more elegant look but also make the device look more organic on a wrist of a man wearing a club blazer over a pair of blue jeans.

 Of course, measuring 45 millimeters in diameter, the watch is massive, but so are other members of the Classic Fusion collection, so there is nothing to complain here about: you either take it or leave it, it is that simple.
 Have in mind, however, that the timepiece was designed to be beautiful, not ergonomic.
 Although the choice of metal makes the chronograph quite light, the shape of its case and the form of its lugs does not make this gadget terribly comfortable per se, but if you happen to own a thin and narrower than usual wrist, there is a good chance that fairly soon you will course the day you bought one.

 Even if you seriously plan to order the Bol d’Or Mirabaud on-line, don’t be shy and pay a visit to your local Hublot boutique and try it or some other member of the family on your hand.
 Better safe than sorry, you know.